PaloAltoNetworks/Unit42-Threat-Intelligence-Article-Information/Appendix-for-article-on-Pensive-Ursa.md

-# Over the Kazuar’s Nest: Cracking Down on a Freshly Hatched Backdoor Used by Pensive Ursa (aka Turla)
+# Appendix for "Over the Kazuar’s Nest: Cracking Down on a Freshly Hatched Backdoor Used by Pensive Ursa (aka Turla)"

-# Appendix

 ## Configuration Files Encryption